JoshGo6/InstallingGoOnUbuntu/test.md

 You’ll be completing the installation and setup on the command line, which is a non-graphical way to interact with your computer.
 That is, instead of clicking on buttons, you’ll be typing in text and receiving feedback from your computer through text as well.

 The command line, also known as a _shell_ or _terminal_, can help you modify and automate many of the tasks you do on a computer every day, and is an essential tool for software developers.
 There are many terminal commands to learn that can enable you to do more powerful things.
-For more information about the command line, check out the [Introduction to the Linux Terminal](https://www.digitalocean.com/community/tutorials/an-introduction-to-the-linux-terminal) tutorial.

 On Ubuntu 18.04, you can find the Terminal application by clicking on the Ubuntu icon in the upper-left hand corner of your screen and typing `terminal` into the search bar.
 Click on the Terminal application icon to open it.
 Alternatively, you can hit the `CTRL`, `ALT`, and `T` keys on your keyboard at the same time to open the Terminal application automatically.